kubeslice-ent/egs-installation/README.md

        ```
      - Ensure that all required annotations and labels for policy enforcement are correctly configured in the YAML file.

-8. **⚙️ Configure EGS Installer for Prerequisites Installation (Mandatory if using prerequisites):**
+7. **⚙️ Configure EGS Installer for Prerequisites Installation:**

+   **⚠️ IMPORTANT: Choose ONE approach - do NOT use both simultaneously**

+   #### **Option A: Using EGS Prerequisites Script (Recommended for new installations)**

+   If you want EGS to automatically install and configure Prometheus, GPU Operator, and PostgreSQL:

-   - Before running the prerequisites installer, you must configure the `egs-installer-config.yaml` file to enable additional applications installation:
+   - Configure the `egs-installer-config.yaml` file to enable additional applications installation:
      ```yaml
      # Enable or disable specific stages of the installation
      enable_install_controller: true               # Enable the installation of the Kubeslice controller